3. HED formats¶

 Units are not case-sensitive, but unit symbols maintain their case.

 3.1.2.5.
-Unit modifiers¶
+Unit modifiers

-The unit modifier definition section lists the SI unit multiples and submultiples
+The unit modifier definition section lists the SI unit multiples and submultiples that are allowed to be prepended to units that have the SIUnit schema attribute.

 Unit modifiers can only be used with SI units and SI unit symbols.
+SI unit modifiers used with ordinary SI units have the SIUnitModifier attribute, while unit modifiers used with SI unit symbols have the SIUnitSymbolModifier attribute.

-section other than `unit modifier section of the schema,
+If a SIUnitModifier, or SIUNitSymbolModifier attribute appears in a section other than `unit modifier section of the schema, a SCHEMA_ATTRIBUTE_INVALID error occurs.

 Unit modifiers are case-sensitive.